-Amplify's Community Advisory Group & Board
+Amplify's Community Advisory Group and Board

 Amplify is a democratically led organization that distributes decision making processes across the organization.
 Our program participants, community advisory group, staff, and board collectively influence decisions related to how we can best support artists, organizers, and culture workers exploring liberatory ideas that move our community forward.